Control System Theory and SPICE Simulation

 basicamplifierexample

-right click on one transistor of differential couple, and select “Properties…”
+Right-click on one transistor of the differential pair and select ‘Properties…

 the Properties window appears, click the ellipsis button and the Catalog Editor window pops up

-the table view that appears is because the 2N5104 PNP transistor is a component of a *.cat library, a TINA’s CATalog files that contains the built-in TINA components and the built-in semiconductor catalogs
+the table view appears because the 2N5104 PNP transistor is a component of a *.cat library, a TINA’s CATalog files that contains the built-in TINA components and the built-in semiconductor catalogs

-first of all, we want to show how to replace the built-in 2N5101 with the following PSpice model of the same PNP transistor and add it to an existing .lib library.
-It could be a different model of PNP transistor but is not important for the purpose of our example
+First and foremost, we aim to demonstrate how to replace the built-in 2N5101 with the following PSpice model of an equivalent PNP transistor and incorporate it into an existing .lib library.
+The specific model of the PNP transistor may vary, but its identity is not critical for the context of our example:

 pspicemodelofq2n5401

-Open the library Manager tool of TINA suite
+Open the Library Manager tool in the TINA suite

 and select, for example, the s_AFBJT.lib library file